amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Feature-Specific Documentation/Feature-Specific Documentation.md

 ## Authentication

 The authentication system implements a custom username/password solution using Convex as the backend.
-It provides user registration, login, session persistence, and logout functionality with enhanced offline support.
+It provides user registration, login, session persistence, password recovery, and logout functionality with enhanced offline support.

 ### User Registration
 The registration process creates a new user account with a hashed password and unique token identifier.